Svalbard: Economy

 There has been test drilling for petroleum on land, but these did not give satisfactory results for permanent operation.
 Norwegian authorities do not allow offshore petroleum activities for environmental reasons, and the land formerly test-drilled have been protected as natural reserves or national parks.
 In 2011, a 20-year plan to develop offshore oil and gas resources around Svalbard was announced.

 Svalbard has historically been a base for both whaling and fishing.
 Norway claimed a 200 nmi exclusive economic zone (EEZ) around Svalbard in 1977, with 31688 km2 of internal waters and 770565 km2 of EEZ.
 Norway retains a restrictive fisheries policy in the zone, and the claims are disputed by Russia.

 Tourism is focused on the environment and is centered on Longyearbyen.
-Activities include hiking, kayaking, walks through glacier caves, and snowmobile and dog-sled safari.
+Activities include hiking, kayaking, walks through glacier caves, and snowmobile and dog-sled safaris.
 Cruise ships generate a significant portion of the traffic, including both stops by offshore vessels and expeditionary cruises starting and ending in Svalbard.
 Traffic is strongly concentrated between March and August; overnight stays have quintupled from 1991 to 2008, when there were 93,000 overnight stays.

+In February 2024, Norway announced limits on tourism to favor protection of flora and fauna in the archipelago.
+Now, ships are limited to 200 passengers in protected areas, among other regulations, many of which concern the breaking of fast ice, use of vehicles on sea ice after 1 March, and marine traffic near walrus areas.
+There are 43 defined landing spots.